 Potassium, Uranium and Thorium Radon corrected channels, are subjected to spectral overlap correction.
-Compton scattered gamma rays in the radio-nuclides energy windows were corrected by window stripping using Compton stripping coefficients determined from measurements on calibrations pads at the Geological Survey of Norway in Trondheim (Grasty et al. 1991, for values see Appendix A3).
+Compton scattered gamma rays in the radio-nuclides energy windows were corrected by window stripping using Compton stripping coefficients determined from measurements on calibrations pads (Grasty 1991) at the Geological Survey of Norway in Trondheim (for values, see Appendix A3).